This page gives a list of useful service, ex-service and charity contacts. To go to the website, please click on the organisation name. It includes

 Forces Discounts - the discounts and benefits provided in the Defence Discount Directory and website are aimed at the Defence Community in its widest sense.

 Civvy Street is a website for Service leavers and anyone who has ever served and their dependants with information about resettlement, learning.
 Part of the British Legion's Poppy Advice, civvy street is a good place to go for information, advice and guidance.

 Everyone’s circumstances are different and it may take a little while to get your exact entitlement sorted out.
-The Service Personnel and Veterans' Agency may be able to help.
+Veterans UK may be able to help.

 The Forces Pension Society - exists to ensure that serving and retired members of the Armed Forces, their widows, widowers, surviving partners, civil partners and dependants receive the pension to which they are entitled and which they deserve.